Templefile Specification

 Enable authentication for this project, using the method provided.
 See the Authentication guide.

-Possible values of auth:
+Possible values of auth

-• More methods are coming soon.
+: Use email and password for login.- More methods are coming soon.

 #language(language: lang)